-AS Fortuna Street is evolving to be a foodie’s paradise and it’s attracting more business owners to open restaurants to serve an ever-hungry crowd.
-For someone who loves to eat out, I feel lucky to live along this street and I’m excited to see more restaurant openings to try their dishes!
+AS Fortuna Street is evolving to be a foodie’s paradise and it’s attracting more business owners to serve a discerning and ever-hungry crowd.
+For someone who (lives) loves to eat out, I feel lucky to live along this street!

-Since I’ve been eating out around this area for some time, I’ve picked out a few restaurants that stood out for me.
+Since I’ve been sampling food around this area for some time, I’ve picked out a few restaurants that stood out for me.
 Whether you’re looking for classy or cheap AS Fortuna Street restaurants for your first or 20th date, this list is a must-read.

 Google Map | Opening Hours: Monday to Sunday, 11:30am–2pm 5:30–10pm